 Due to increases in people working more often from home, it is supposed that some undefined but smaller proportion of these 826 vehicles would not undertake journeys to work starting in the Hamlet.
 However, for the purpose of this study, a finding based on anecdote and general observations, including through consultations with the Project Steering Group and stakeholders interviewed, is there appear to be limited perceptible changes in levels of parking on South Nyack Hamlet streets during daytimes since 2020.
 At the very least, the parking demand is distributed all around the Hamlet's residential street grid.
-It does not seem this type of daytime parking demand for overnight parking, when on-street parking restrictions create the greatest challenges for Hamlet residents.
+It does not seem this type of daytime parking demand is causing problems with circulation.
+Moreover, the features of remote work would not cause a change in demand for overnight parking, when on-street parking restrictions create the greatest challenges for Hamlet residents.
 Therefore, while there may be small increments of increased parking demand in the Hamlet during the daytime on local streets attributable to higher rates of people working from home, it seems the proposed arrangement allowing on-street parking on certain Hamlet streets, will provide for generally ample supplies of on-street parking during daytimes.
 Many places in the former Village currently restrict parking to two hours.
 Since this is the same pattern as is evident in other more densely populated hamlets like Pearl River, there was a choice to replicate this same pattern of limiting parking within the new Town standards to the same way it is currently accomplished in other parts of Town.